iAvicenna/Nuka/README.md

 # Nuka
 This is an ultra-fast nucleotide to aminoacid sequence conversion using MATLAB and C.
-The code employs a minimal hash function (which uniquely characterizes any triple combinations of letters drawn from A,G,C,T,N. The hash function is
+The code employs a minimal hash function (which uniquely characterizes any triple combinations of letters drawn from A,G,C,T,N).
+The hash function is

 <p align="center">
 f(s)= (s(1) + s(2)*5 + s(3)*25)%125+1